s-laugh/ITStrategy/ReferenceMaterials/GitWalkthrough.md

 This will also merge your changes to the document with the remote repository.
 In case, there is a conflict due to competing line changes, an error message will appear indicating the file where the conflict appears.

-Jump to [How to resolve conflict?](https://github.com/sara-sabr/ITStrategy/blob/HowToUseGit/ReferenceMaterials/GitWalkthrough.md#how-to-resolve-conflict) to learn about resolution process.
+Jump to [How to resolve a conflict?](https://github.com/sara-sabr/ITStrategy/blob/HowToUseGit/ReferenceMaterials/GitWalkthrough.md#how-to-resolve-conflict) to learn about resolution process.

 ### How to run [tests](https://github.com/sara-sabr/ITStrategy#development)?
 Install [node](https://www.npmjs.com/get-npm) same place where Git is installed.